Bioequivalence and Bioavailability Studies

 Generic drugs account for almost eight of every 10 prescriptions filled in the United States and cost approximately 80-85% less than their brand-name counterparts.
 Notably, generic drugs have to comply with strict regulatory Bioequivalence requirements for generic products regarding their bioequivalence to the corresponding brand-name drug, bioavailability, and overall quality.
 The complexity of the regulatory process for generic drug approval is illustrated by the high number of Product-Specific Guidances for Bioequivalence Drug Development posted or revised by the U.S. Food and Drug Administration (FDA) both for drugs and complex products, such as metered dose inhalers during 2021.
 BioPharma Services Inc., a full-service Clinical Research Organization (CRO) that has successfully completed over 2,000 clinical trials, offers first class bioequivalence services and comprehensively yet efficiently supports our clients with their bioequivalence and bioavailability studies and the development of our generic products.

 Talented Multidisciplinary Team

 Our accomplished team of clinical investigators, pharmacokinetic scientists, and clinical operation specialists has vast experience with all stages of bioequivalence and bioavailability studies.
 Moreover, our bioequivalence and bioavailability team works in close collaboration with our talented bioanalytical scientists, statisticians, and regulatory professionals to comprehensively support all aspects of our clients’ bioequivalence and bioanalysis programs.

-State-of-the-Art Facilities & Large Database of Study Volunteers
+State-of-the-Art Facility & Large Database of Study Volunteers

-BioPharma Services has two state-of-the-art first in human clinical trial sites, located in Toronto, Canada, and St. Louis, with all necessary infrastructure and expertise for phase 1 clinical trials, first in human studies and bioequivalence and bioavailability studies to support both generic and hybrid drug filings and 505(b)(2) New Drug Applications.
+BioPharma Services has a state-of-the-art first in human clinical trial site located in Toronto, Canada, with all necessary infrastructure and expertise for phase 1 clinical trials, first in human studies and bioequivalence and bioavailability studies to support both generic and hybrid drug filings and 505(b)(2) New Drug Applications.
 In addition, BioPharma has established a volunteer database with over 18,000 potential study participants, including both male and female healthy volunteers and special populations, that enables fast and efficient recruitment.

 We have extensive expertise in the development and evaluation of a wide range of drug formulations.
 We can competently and efficiently conduct studies on: